evgeniy-logvinov/carrier.ts.reminder/README.md

 # carrier.ts.reminder

-Remind when some tickets goes down
+Remind when some tickets goes down or up.

+# .env file

+TOKEN=""